Skip to main content

 Comparing the Legal Frameworks

 HIPAA, the ADA, and GINA each provide a distinct layer of protection, and their requirements can sometimes overlap.
 A wellness program must comply with the rules of all applicable laws.
-For instance, a program that is part of a and includes a medical questionnaire must satisfy the requirements of both HIPAA and the ADA.
+For instance, a program that is part of a group health plan and includes a medical questionnaire must satisfy the requirements of both HIPAA and the ADA.
 The following table provides a comparative overview of their key provisions, illustrating how they collectively safeguard your sensitive health information.

 Legal Provision HIPAA Requirements ADA Requirements GINA Requirements